-The Party operated within its budget.
+Operational and financial controls are strong and the Party operated within its budget.

 Statement of Registered Treasurer's Responsibilities

 The Registered Treasurer of the Party is required by the Political Parties, Elections and Referendums Act 2000 to prepare financial statements for each financial year which give a true and fair view of the state of affairs of the Party and of its surplus or deficit for that period.
 In preparing those financial statements, the Registered Treasurer is required to: